 While I haven’t heard of anyone dying from lack of crab apples, the lesson still sticks in my mind.
 Now that I’m older, I confess that I take a certain amount of pride in being able to make my own crab apple pies, juice, and sauces.

-Early Autumn Apples make Delicious Crab Apple Butter
+Use Early Autumn Apples to make Delicious Crab Apple Butter

 Every year I like to try something new, and just a few short years ago this crab apple butter was calling my name.

 The ingredients are simple: crap apples, lemon juice, maple syrup, brown sugar, cinnamon, and allspice.
 Cook, blend, cook again, and serve.
 Don’t worry, I’ll go into slightly more detail below and provide the recipe in an easy-to-read format at the end.

 Use it up!